 Each muscle spasm that I see and treat appears to have a character of its own!
 The way people describe their muscle spasms are varied and many, but the most common consistent symptoms of muscle spasms related to back and neck pain are:

 - Inability to move the affected part of the back or neck.

 These symptoms may vary in severity from person to person and are dependent on the severity and type of the underlying injury.

 Muscle Spasms may last for seconds, minutes or longer.
 If it does not ease within minutes, or re-occurs again, then seek medical examination and intervention to help you understand the reason for this sharp pain.
 Your body is screaming at you to listen to it!

 Treatment of Back Pain Muscle Spasms.

-The treatments of back and neck-related muscle spasm that I do will depend on the cause of your muscle spasm.
+The treatments of back and neck-related muscle spasm available will depend on the cause of your muscle spasm.
 As with all symptoms of back and neck pain the diagnosis is the most important factor.
-Once we have the correct diagnosis and reason for your back-related muscle spasm, the treatments that we do will be more effective and lead to a quicker resolution of your muscle spasm.
+Once we have the correct diagnosis and reason for your back-related muscle spasm, the treatments that we do will be more effective and lead to a quicker resolution of your pain.
 Here are some examples:

 If the cause of your muscle spasm is a tight joint or muscle then the treatment will involve correction of that stiff/tight part through mobilisation and exercise therapy.
 Without correcting the underlying movement problem the spasm will potentially re-occur.